Updated March 2023

 Independence in these standards is the defining characteristic of NP practice that recognises the educational and advanced practice attributes beyond the Registered nurse standards for practice.
 This independence is inherent in the NP standards for practice and integrates aspects of the often-complex nursing practice for which the NP initiates and is responsible.
 NPs work collaboratively as part of a healthcare team and have the authority to diagnose and implement treatments without oversight from another health practitioner.

 Nurse practitioner (NP) is a registered nurse endorsed as an NP by the NMBA.
-The NP practices at a clinical advanced level, meets and complies with the Nurse practitioner standards for practice, is able to practice independently and has direct clinical contact.
+The NP practices at a clinical advanced level, meets and complies with the Nurse practitioner standards for practice, is able to practise independently and has direct clinical contact.
 NPs practice collaboratively in multi-professional environments.
-The NP practices within their scope under the legislatively protected title ‘nurse practitioner’ under the National Law.
+The NP practises within their scope under the legislatively protected title ‘nurse practitioner’ under the National Law.

 Supports health systems is a clinical domain in the NP standards framework and describes the advanced practice activities and functions of NPs as described in ‘support of system’s (see below).